 The addition of promoted pins, Pinterest’s form of advertising, allows hotels to target their interested audience.
 Promoted pins make it easy to reach thousands and helps the brand images to be shared with measurable results.
 How this works is simple.
 When someone saves a promoted pin, their connections will see that pin in their feeds well.
 This drives additional revenue and engages new people to join your audience.
 Promoted pins last forever, supporting your goal and growing your targeted audience.

-From dedicated boards to advertising that targets and engage the hotel’s audience, Pinterest has many exciting features.
-With monthly analytics to track, measure and analyze the success of this platform, it makes this tool essential to any hotel’s social media marketing toolkit.
+From dedicated boards to advertising that targets and engages the hotel’s audience, Pinterest has many exciting features.
+With monthly analytics to track, measure, and analyze this platform’s success, this tool is essential to any hotel’s social media marketing toolkit.

 About the Author